 Harriet Tubman (c.1820-1913) was born in slavery, escaped 1849, and became leading Abolitionist.
 (Photo by Universal History Archive/Getty Images)

-Topics in this Podcast: U.S. civil war, black history, women's rights, 19th century, biographies, slavery, abolition, U.S. history, Underground Railroad, Spies, what the Civil War was about, Harriet Tubman, American Civil War, women, American history
+Topics in this Podcast: black history, women's rights, 19th century, slave uprisings, biographies, slavery, abolition, U.S. history, Underground Railroad, Spies, U.S. civil war, what the Civil War was about, Harriet Tubman, American Civil War, women, American history